Tamil Eelam: LTTE's Interim Self Governing Authority

 International reaction to the LTTE's proposals was generally positive.
 US Deputy Secretary of State Richard Armitage gave a cautious welcome, saying that the proposal is "the first time I have seen such a comprehensive delineation of the aspirations of the LTTE...it is significant".
 The European Union's Head of Mission in Colombo welcomed the proposals as an "important step forward in the peace process".

 Sri Lankan reaction was mixed.
 The GOSL reacted by stating that the proposal "differs in fundamental respects from the proposals submitted by the GOSL.
 The GOSL is convinced that the way forward lies through direct discussion of the issues arising from both sets of proposals".
-The Tamil National Alliance (TNA), the main political party representing Sri Lankan Tamils, welcomed the proposals positively.
+The Tamil National Alliance (TNA), the main political party representing Eelam Tamils, welcomed the proposals positively.
 R. Sampanthan, leader of the TNA, said "The ISGA proposal...bears historical importance in the political history of Tamils in the island.
 The ISGA provides a base to find a permanent political solution to the Tamil national question".

 Support for Tamil Eelam

 Sri Lanka

 The main pledge made by the Tamil United Liberation Front (TULF) in its manifesto for the 1977 parliamentary election was "to establish an independent sovereign, secular, socialist State of Tamil Eelam...".
 The TULF won all 14 seats in the Northern Province after receiving more than 278,000 votes (68%).
 In the Eastern Province the TULF won 4 of 10 seats after receiving nearly 140,000 votes (32%).
-Sri Lankan Tamils constituted 92% and 43% of the population in each of the provinces respectively.
+Eelam Tamils constituted 92% and 43% of the population in each of the provinces respectively.

-In March 2010 the Tamil National Alliance (TNA), the largest political group representing the Sri Lankan Tamils, dropped its demands for an independent Tamil Eelam but continues to demand greater autonomy through federalism.
+In March 2010 the Tamil National Alliance (TNA), the largest political group representing the Eelam Tamils, dropped its demands for an independent Tamil Eelam but continues to demand greater autonomy through federalism.
 The TNA's change of policy is believed to be a pragmatic one based on the reality of the political situation in Sri Lanka: the Tamil Tigers have been defeated, the Sri Lankan government/military have the support of the regional super powers (China, India and Pakistan), there is no international support for independence and it is illegal in Sri Lanka to support separatism.
 However, the TNA's watered down demands are still a lot more than what the Sri Lankan government is prepared to give.